 You may also want to request a copy of the Department of Early Education and Care Family Child Care Parent Handbook for each facility that you are considering.
 Inside you’ll find a host of valuable information concerning each facility.
 For those with very young children, you should know that the Department of Early Education and Care (which oversees daycare centers), mandates that children who are younger than six months of age at the time of enrollment must be under direct visual supervision at all times, including while napping,

-Your vigilance in becoming well informed and intimately involved in your child’s care will minimize the risk of danger when your child is out of your sight.
+Your vigilance is becoming well informed and intimately involved in your child’s care will minimize the risk of danger when your child is out of your sight.

-Dino M. Colucci, Esquire, is a founder of Colucci, Colucci, Marcus & Flavin, P.C., a law firm dedicated to representing victims of neglect.
+Dino M. Colucci, Esquire, is a founder of Colucci, Colucci & Marcus, P.C., a law firm dedicated to representing victims of neglect.
 His predominant area of practice is in the area of representing seniors who have been the victims of nursing home negligence.
 For many years he has lectured and served as an adjunct Professor of Law at Suffolk University Law School.
 He has also been named as a “Super Lawyer” by his peers as published by Boston Magazine.